 Address: Maximilianstraße 42, 80538 München, Germany

-The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum located in Munich, Germany.
+The Museum Five Continents, also known as Five Continents Museum and in German as Museum Fünf Kontinente, is an ethnographic museum that displays non-European artworks.

-It stands in Maximilianstraße 42, 80538 München, Germany.
-The museum displays non-European artworks.
-Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German: Staatliches Museum für Völkerkunde, until 2014 when it acquired a new name.
+Museum Five Continents was formerly referred to as the Bavarian State Museum of Ethnology or, in German, Staatliches Museum für Völkerkunde until 2014, when it acquired a new name.

 These are five continents, hence the name Museum Five Continents.
-The museum tries its best to exhibit the cultural heritages of members of these listed continents.
-African collections in the museum are majorly plastic arts with masks and figures from all parts of Africa.
+The museum tries its best to exhibit the cultural heritage of members of these listed continents.
+African collections in the museum are mostly plastic art with masks and figures from all parts of Africa.

-One could find, for example, the Nduda statue of the 19th century from Yombe.
-North American collections display masks from the Northwest Coast Indians, South America displays ceramics, gold, silver, etc.
+One could find, for example, the Nduda statue from Yombe from the 19th century.
+North American collections display masks from the Northwest Coast Indians, and South America displays ceramics, gold, silver, etc.

 See Related: Best Things to Do in Aachen